Rapid-Fullstack-Development/photosphere-100k-demo/README.md

 # Photosphere monorepo

+An experimental fork of Photosphere that removes the database and stores metadata in S3.

 This monorepo contains the backend and frontend for [the Photosphere application](https://rapidfullstackdevelopment.com/example-application).

 This code accompanies chapter 6 of the book [Rapid Fullstack Development](https://rapidfullstackdevelopment.com/).